discordjs/guide/guide/oauth2/README.md

 ### The state parameter

-OAuth2's protocols provide a `state` parameter which is supported by Discord.
+OAuth2's protocols provide a `state` parameter, which is supported by Discord.
 This is used to help prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks and can also be used to represent the state of your application.
 This should be generated per user and appended to the OAuth2 url.
 For a very basic example, you can use a randomly generated string encoded in Base64 as the state parameter.

 ```js
 function generateRandomString() {